 fun-way-to-learn-a-language

 For example, WhatsApp is popular in Europe and Latin America, while Kakao Talk is what Koreans use to chat.

-Computer-based games like Minecraft, World of Warcraft and Team Fortress 2 let you join group conversations and work cooperatively with others.
+In terms of fun ways to learn a language, it’s hard to beat games like Minecraft, World of Warcraft and Team Fortress, which let you join group conversations and work cooperatively with others.

+fun-way-to-learn-a-language